Andrew J. Doran

-Andrew J. Doran (July 11, 1840 – February 15, 1918) was an American politician, miner, and specialty carpenter.
+Andrew James Doran (July 11, 1840 – February 15, 1918) was an American politician, miner, and specialty carpenter.
 After leaving home, he moved to California where, following the start of the American Civil War, he joined the California Column.
 After leaving the military he worked as a bridge builder for the Central Pacific Railroad.
 Doran moved to Arizona Territory in 1876 and became superintendent for the Silver King Mine.
 Politically, Doran was elected to the Arizona Territorial Legislature six times and was selected to be President of the Council twice.
 His later years were spent as superintendent for the Arizona Pioneers' Home.

 Biography

 Doran was born in New Philadelphia, Ohio, on July 11, 1840, to George and Jane (Cribbs) Doran and raised primarily by his grandparents.
 He moved to Boonville, Missouri, in 1843 and Mount Pleasant, Iowa, in 1847.
 From there, he lived in Des Moines, Iowa, for a short time before settling in Boone County, Iowa.
 Doran was educated in public schools and at Iowa Wesleyan College.
 Leaving home in 1860, Doran went to Central City, Colorado.
 There he worked as a delivery clerk and miner.
 The next year he continued on to Marysville, California, via Tucson, New Mexico Territory.
 Upon his arrival, he worked as carpenter, bridge builder, and millwright.

 With the outbreak of the American Civil War, Doran enlisted in the 5th Regiment California Volunteer Infantry.
 Serving as part of the California Column, he was granted a brevet commission due to his prior experience crossing the desert on the Butterfield route.
 Doran was discharged from the military in 1864 and returned briefly to California before moving to Canyon City, Oregon.
 There he worked as a superintendent for the Humboldt Mill and Ditch Company until 1867.
 In 1868, Doran secured a bridge building contract with the Central Pacific Railroad.
 As a result of his work for the railroads, he was present for the First transcontinental railroad's "Last Spike" ceremony in 1869.
 Following his work for the railroads, he constructed a mill in Inyo County, California.

 Doran moved to Arizona Territory in 1876.
 There he constructed mills for mines in Pinal County In 1881 he oversaw construction of a reduction mill at the Silver King Mine.
 Upon completion of the work, Doran was hired as the mine's superintendent.
 Under his leadership, the Silver King produced record levels of silver.
 As a result, Doran's expertise was sought by other mine operators in the territory.
 In addition to his mining efforts, Doran worked as a real estate agent.

 Entering politics in 1881, Doran represented Pinal County in the House of Representatives (lower house) during 11th Arizona Territorial Legislature.
 The next year he was elected Pinal County sheriff.